Just looking for the quick facts?

 Does Metro by T-Mobile allow customers to use non-Metro by T-Mobile devices and applications for its Broadband Internet Access Services?

 Our customers may use our Broadband Internet Access Services to access any lawful application, including real-time applications, in a manner consistent with our Terms and Conditions, Metro by T-Mobile reserves the right to take whatever measures are necessary to protect our network from potentially harmful devices and applications.
 The performance of a real-time application on our network depends on the speed and latency of the subscriber’s connection, as well as their chosen data plan (see above for details).
+Additional details on device compatibility can be found here.

 How does Metro by T-Mobile protect the privacy of customers using its mobile Broadband Internet Access Services?